Steve-Fenton/astro-accelerator/src/pages/docs/advanced/statistics.md

 ---
-title: About Astro Accelerator
+title: Statistics
-navTitle: Overview
+navTitle: Statistics
-navSection: About
+navSection: Documentation
-navOrder: 1000
+navOrder: 910
-pubDate:  2022-09-17
+pubDate: 2026-04-26
 keywords: about,astro,accelerator
 description: Astro accelerator is an opinionated Astro site with features to jump start your use.
 bannerImage: